ShardulNalegave/tech-rush-access-denied/README.md

 # Mosaicify
 Where every picture tells a thousand stories.

-Mosaicify is a Photo Gallery and sharing app built as our project or the PISC (PICT IEEE Student Chapter) organised Hackathon, Tech Rush.
+Mosaicify is a Photo Gallery and sharing app built as our project for the PISC (PICT IEEE Student Chapter) organised Hackathon - Tech Rush.

 ## Getting Started
 // TODO